po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/01-Day/01-Day-LessonPlan.md

      ## 📝 Notes

-     To Launch GraphQL Playground, follow these steps:
+     To Launch Apollo Sandbox, follow these steps:

      1. In the command line, navigate to `02-Stu_Apollo-Server/Unsolved`.